By Katie Hernandez

 Support can come in many ways.
 At the beginning of the school year, community groups, like firehouses or non-profits, pass out school supplies by the backpack full!
 Take advantage of this and get supplies for the school year.
 We all know there will be a few students who cannot afford their supplies.
 By taking advantage of supplies give-a-ways, you can help support your students as well as saving money out of your pocket for supplies.

-4. Find support at the ClassTag Marketplace.
+4. Find support with ClassTag Rewards.

-ClassTag will be launching their new Marketplace on August 3rd, just in time to support teachers setting up for a new year.
+ClassTag will be launching their new Rewards on August 3rd, just in time to support teachers setting up for a new year.
 Once you make an account and begin using the ClassTag features, you earn points for every interaction!
 This can be communicating with parents, creating announcements, submitting a volunteer or supplies request, or any of the amazing things that ClassTag offers.
 Once a month, these points turn into coins that you can trade for things like Amazon gift cards, Lands’ End, Renzo Vitamins, ABC Mouse, Kiti Co STEAM kits, Speakaboos, Kids Academy, Adventure to Fitness, Miss Humblebee’s Academy, StoryBoardThat, Better World Education, ThinkCERCA, InsertLearning, among others!
-Basically you earn points/coins for things that you are already doing!
+Basically, you earn points/coins for things that you are already doing!

 With the beginning of the year, we can all start to anticipate the mountains of paperwork, endless meetings, and stress galore.
 I want to challenge you to be proactive and take steps to organize yourself, work in self-care practices, as well as finding support wherever and however you can.
 By doing this, you can start your school year with confidence, knowing that you are taking care of yourself, the people you care about, and your students!